Windblade-GR01/IWBTG/README.md

 # IWBTG
--This is another IWBTG fangame,
--is made in game maker studio.
+This is another IWBTG fangame, is made in game maker studio.